risingwavelabs/risingwave-docs-legacy/docs/home.md

  <card
  style={{height: "90%"}}
  title="RisingWave Cloud"
  content="RisingWave Cloud is a hosted service that provides out-of-the-box RisingWave service, without the hassles of configuration and ongoing maintenance.
-It comes with an easy-to-use UI for running queries and managing data, connectors, and clusters." links={[
+It comes with an easy-to-use UI for running queries and managing sources, sinks, and clusters." links={[
  {text:"Start a free cloud cluster in 5 minutes", cloud:"quickstart"},
  {text:"Learn more", cloud:"intro"},